Planit

 Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

-As of 1 April 2023 the National Minimum Wage is £7.49 an hour for workers aged 18 to 20 and £10.18 an hour for workers aged 21 to 22.
-The National Living Wage for those aged 23 and over. is £10.42 an hour.
+As of 1 April 2025 the National Minimum Wage is £10.00 an hour for workers aged 18 to 20.
+The National Living Wage for those aged 21 and over is £12.21 an hour.
 In addition you will usually have a share of the tips.

 There are plenty of openings for bar workers, particularly in cities and larger towns.
 In rural areas work may be seasonal, according to the busy tourist times.